marksull/fmcapi/README.md

 * Deploy changes to FMC managed devices.
 * GET/POST/PUT/DELETE of:
   * Host Objects
+  * Network Objects
+  * Range Objects
   * Port Objects
   * Security Zones
   * Network Objects
   * URL Objects
   * Access Control Policy (ACP)
   * ACP Rules
-* Expire "Dev" entries.
-This is special for the Pinhole Self-Serve Tool lab.
-(Should be factored out to another project.)
 * This is now an installable Python package via pip!
-Currently v0.1.2.
+I'm heavily developing this code so you might want to issue the command **pip3 install -U fmcapi** to update your installed version.

 # Quickstart on how to use this package
 First install it with: **pip3 install fmcapi**
-Then to use the code best start a "with" statement that creates an instance of the FMC class like this: **with FMC(host='192.168.11.15', username='admin', password='Admin123', autodeploy=False) as fmc:**
+Then to use the code best start a "with" statement that creates an instance of the FMC class like this:
+ **with FMC(host='192.168.11.15', username='admin', password='Admin123', autodeploy=False) as fmc:**
-Then code away referencing the fmc variable to get to the internal methods of the FMC class.
+Then either code away referencing the fmc variable to get to the internal methods of the FMC class **or** utilize the various class objects to ease your coding needs.

 # ToDos
-* Move/Change the various "create" FMC class methods into the api_objects module.
+* Move the create_acp_rules FMC method into a class object in the api_objects module.
-* Build a complete system for all FMC API accessible objects (feature parity)
+* Build a complete system for all FMC API accessible objects (feature parity).
+* **Most importantly:** Write better how-to instructions.
+(Anyone willing to help?)